SirNeirda/godot_procedural_infinite_world/README.md

 ![Alt Text](./images/screenshot_6_daynight.jpg)

-New!
-Winter 2025 Update: A new Tower and optimization updates!

-Full Godot C# project for procedural infinite terrain generation, including random items or obstacles spreading throughout the map, and physics enabled.
-Contains a dynamic day/night cycle, simulating day light and sky color.
+Full Godot C# base starter project for procedural infinite terrain generation, including customizable items distribution, physics, water, changing weather, a dynamic day/night cycle, simulating day light and sky color.
-Mesh generation logic based on Sebastian Lague's Procedural Landmass Generation, optimized and customized to work in Godot 4.4 and lower.
+This is also a fully functional TPS project.
+Read Key Features below for full specs.
+For Godot 4+.
 Works on PC and Android.
 Other platforms still untested, but probably work as well.

-Playable executables here, available on Windows, Android and Linux: https://bouncerocksoftware.itch.io/infinite-runner
+Playable executables can be found here, available on Windows, Android and Linux: https://bouncerocksoftware.itch.io/infinite-runner

 ## Demo Project
-In the demo, you can play a simple character in third person view.
-Obstacles are generated and randomized throughout the infinite map.
-Mindless mobs spawn randomly around the player and move toward him.
-Try to run away as far away as possible from the starting point, but if you let the mobs get too close, the distance counter resets.
+The demo lets you play a Godot robot in third person view.
+The maps is fully randomized and infinitely explorable.
+Mindless mobs spawn randomly around the player and move toward you.
+Walk, run, fly or glide as far as possible, if you let the mobs get too close, the distance counter resets.
-This is a simple starter demo to showcase the project, but can be extended to support any actual gameplay.
 How to Play:
 - You start in a safe zone, once you get out, mobs start spawning.
 - Move using WASD.
 On mobile, control buttons are available.